-(A) Each casino operator licensee or applicant's internal controls shall detail the count procedures for drop box counts.
+(A) Each casino operator's internal controls shall detail the count procedures for drop box counts.

 (B) The bill validator canister and table game drop box count shall be performed by a minimum of three licensed employees, and these employees shall be rotated on a routine basis such that the count team is not consistently the same licensed employees for more than four days per week.

 (C) The count shall be conducted by a count team that is independent of the cashier's cage and of the transactions being reviewed and counted.
 The reporting lines shall be included in the casino operator's internal control submission.
 All persons present in the count room during the counting process, except representatives of the commission and licensed security personnel shall wear as outer garments, only a full-length, one-piece, pocket-less garment with openings only for the arms, feet, and neck.
 No count person shall: